latent-to/developer-docs/docs/evm-tutorials/staking-precompile.md

    3. Toggle **include option** OFF for the second parameter.
    4. Click the **+** button and find the new stake record.

+## Questions about Call the staking precompile from another smart contract.

+1. which one is the coldkey?
+   Since the precompile can't get the orginal caller, the precompile takes the contract's address as coldkey.
+2. is the token subtracted from contract or original caller if calling the addStake The contract need to pay the token. so must guarantee the balance of contract is enough to call addStake.
+3. any security issue for the contract
+   Because the token for addStake is subtracted from contract.
+We must set the transaction as priviledged one. like the example in [the link will be available after a PR merged in subtensor side]
+4. the unit of amount in addStake, removeStake
+   As the function parameter indicates, all these are aligned with the decimal of TAO
+5. If transfer token to contract in msg.value, and trigger the contract to call precompile. should the function in contract do the decimal convert.
+   Yes. the decimal in msg.value is 18. need conversion like `uint256 amount = msg.value / 1e9`